 Morning: Visit Georgia Aquarium to see more than 120,000 marine animals.
 Enroll in an interactive encounter to dive with whale sharks or shake hands with penguins.
 Head to World of Coca-Cola to taste more than 100 Coca-Cola products or to CNN Studio Tours to get a behind-the-scenes look at the first 24/7 cable news network.

 Lunch: Grab a bite at STATS, located across from Centennial Olympic Park in the Centennial Park District.
 Named among the “10 best sports bars across the United States” by USA Today, STATS serves all-American pub fare and local brews you can tap right from the table.

-Afternoon: Visit Center for Civil and Human Rights or College Football Hall of Fame and Chick-fil-A Fan Experience.
+Afternoon: Visit Center for Civil and Human Rights or Chick-fil-A College Football Hall of Fame.
 The interactive Center for Civil and Human Rights immerses guests in the American civil rights movement and brings visitors face-to-face with activists from around the world.
 Football pageantry reigns supreme at the high-tech College Football Hall of Fame.
 Engage in gameday fun through activities like Fight Song Karaoke, on-field football drills and more.

 Dinner: Unwind with handcrafted cocktails and savory small plates at Polaris, the rotating blue lounge atop Hyatt Regency Atlanta.
 The new Polaris experience is a throwback to the late-60s – leather chairs, retro décor and classic cocktails create a hip, “Mad Men” vibe.
 Plus, the rotating dome affords glittering views of the skyline.